higgins/awesome-chads/README.md

 ## Contributing
 1. Open a Pull Request
 2. Add your site to the table above
-3. Provide some proof that you were the previous domain owner
+3. Provide some proof that you were the previous domain owner.
+Either...
-  a.
-If you are still in possession of the original domain name, run the project in both locations
+    * If you have the original domain name, run the project in both locations....OR
-  b.
-If its on [Wayback Machine](https://web.archive.org/), link to it
+    * If its on [Wayback Machine](https://web.archive.org/), link to it...OR
-  c.
-If its not on [Wayback Machine](https://web.archive.org), add some photo or URL (blog, article, etc) evidence
+    * If its not on [Wayback Machine](https://web.archive.org), add some photo or URL (blog, article, etc) evidence...OR
-  d.
-Pinky swear 🤙
+    * Pinky swear 🤙